ncclabsustech/Brain-structure-function-modelling/README.md

 We will cover the following tutorials:

-1. The steps to generate the structural connectome from mrtrix3
+1. The steps to generate the structural connectome from mrtrix3.
+[The script of the whole process is uploaded.]

 2. The steps to generate functional time series from nilearn.